vsrinivas/fuchsia/the-book/process_creation.md

 Early on in the boot process, the system does create a number of processes manually.
 For example, the kernel manually creates the first userspace process, `userboot`, which creates `devmgr` in turn.
-These low-level mechanisms use the `liblaunchpad.so` shared library, which contains the logic for parsing EFL files.
+These low-level mechanisms use the `liblaunchpad.so` shared library, which contains the logic for parsing ELF files.
 Direct construction of processes is prohibited in the `fuchsia` job tree using a job policy.